huonw/spellck/README.md

 [![Build Status](https://travis-ci.org/huonw/spellck.png)](https://travis-ci.org/huonw/spellck)

-A public API spell-checker plugin for the Rust compiler.
-Examines most `pub` things like `mod`s, `fn`s, `struct`s and their fields, `enum`s and their variants, as well as their documentation for spelling errors.
+A public API spell-checker plugin for the `rustc` Rust compiler.
+It finds spelling errors in the names and documentation of most exported things like `mod`s, `fn`s, `struct`s and their fields, `enum`s and their variants.

+Identifiers like `foo_bar` and `FooBar` are broken into `foo` and `bar`, with numbers/non-alphabetic characters acting as separators.
 It acts in a very naive way: just comparing the words with a dictionary.

-It breaks idents like `foo_bar` and `FooBar` into `foo` and `bar`, and ignores any numbers/non-alphanumeric characters.

 The dictionary format is just a listing of words, one per line. `src/stdlib.txt` is the words/abbreviations/sequences of letters